ToshioCP/Gobject-tutorial/src/sec7.src.md

 The first line initializes an array `a`.
 The initialization is not simple.
 First, the compiler calculates the length of "Hello!".
-It is 7 because the string literal has '\0' at the end of it.
+It is seven because the string literal has '\0' at the end of it.
-Then 7 bytes memory is allocated in static memory or stack memory.
+Then seven bytes memory is allocated in static memory or stack memory.
 It depends on the class of the array, whether `static` or `auto`.
 The memory is initialized with "Hello!".
-So, the string in the array can me changed.
+So, the string in the array can be changed.
 This program successfully displays `Hallo!.

 The first line of the program above is the same as follows.